dehesa/package-conbini/README.md

 ## Publishers

--   `Complete` never emits a value and just completes (whether successfully or with a failure).
-    It offers similar functionality to `Empty` and `Failure`, but in a single type.
-Also, the completion only happens once a _greater-than-zero_ demand is requested.
-    ```swift
-    let publisherA = Complete<Int,CustomError>(error: nil)
-    let publisherB = Complete(error: CustomError())
-    ```
-    There are two more convenience initializers setting the publisher's `Output` and/or `Failure` to `Never` if the generic types are not explicitly stated.
 -   `Deferred...` publishers accept a closure that is executed once a _greater-than-zero_ demand is requested.
     They have several flavors:

-    -   `DeferredValue` emits a single value and then completes; however, the value is not provided/cached, but instead a closure which will generate the emitted value is executed per subscription received.
+    -   `DeferredValue` emits a single value and then completes; however, the value is not provided/cached, but instead a closure which will generate the emitted value is executed once the subscription is received.
+        There is also a `Try` variant which enables you to `throw` from within the closure, but it loses the concrete error type (i.e. gets converted to `Swift.Error`).

         ```swift
-        let publisher = DeferredValue {
+        let publisher = DeferredTryValue {
             return try someHeavyCalculations()
         }
         ```